rasmus-leseberg/security-labs/README.md

     - Protection against known AD attacks
     - Havig a Recovery Plan (Post-compromise scenario)

-To expand a little on trust relationship from AD basics (above), AD trust is the established communication bridhe between the domains in Active Directory.
+To expand a little on trust relationships from AD basics (above), AD trust is the established communication bridhe between the domains in Active Directory.
 One and Two-way sharing are trusts based on directions, and transitive trusts and non-transitive trusts are trusts based on characteristics:

 ![ad_trusts](./assets/images/ad_trusts.png)